robert1ridley/udaciflashcards/README.md

 # Udaciflashcards

-Udaciflashcards is the final assessment project for Udacity's React course.
-It is a flashcards app, which users can use to study sets of flashcards.
-Users are able to create sets of flashcards called 'decks'.
-They are then able to add flashcards to these decks and take quizzes on the decks.
+Udaciflashcards, the final assessment project for Udacity's React course, is an IOS app created with React Native.
+Users can use the app to study sets of flashcards.
+Key functionalities of the app include allowing users to create their own decks, adding flashcards to a deck, and quizzing themselves on the flashcards in a deck.

-This is an IOS app.
-Currently there isn't support for Android.
+Udaciflashcards currently does not have support for Android.

 ## Start Developing